 - Proposed Plan (PDF) (151 pp, 23MB) – June 2016 (Note large file size, may take a few minutes to download)

 - Acronyms, Glossary and Contaminant Summary (PDF) (16 pp, 754K); En Espanol (PDF) (18 pp, 812K); In Russian (PDF) (19 pp, 846K); In Chinese (PDF) (14 pp, 713K); In Vietnamese (PDF) (17 pp, 669K)

 - Proposed Plan Fact Sheet (PDF) (4 pp, 1MB); En Espanol (PDF) (4 pp, 1.3MB); In Russian (PDF) (4 pp, 1.1MB); In Chinese (PDF) (4 pp, 1MB); In Vietnamese (PDF) (4 pp, 1.2MB)

 - Baseline Human Health Risk Assessment – March 2013

 - Baseline Ecological Risk Assessment – December 2013

-- Interactive "GeoPDF" Map of Portland Harbor Cleanup Areas (PDF) (8 pp, 18MB) Note: For best results, save file to your computer then follow directions on first page.
-If you have trouble viewing the map, contact Laura Knudsen, 503-326-3280.
+- Interactive "GeoPDF" Map of Portland Harbor Cleanup Areas (PDF) (5 pp, 6MB) (updated Feb.
+2017) Note: For best results, save the map file to your computer before opening and follow these instructions for using the map (PDF) (3 pp, 385K).
+If you have trouble using the map, contact Laura Knudsen, 206-553-1838.